kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

             // - besu: hyperledger/besu:merge
             "elImage": "",

-            // Extra parameters that will get passed to the EL client "elExtraParams": []

             // The type of CL client that should be started
             // Valid values are "nimbus", "lighthouse", "lodestar", "teku", and "prysm" "clType": "nimbus",